 Third, he told the story of Rabbit, who sang his song from his heart, and no one could take it away: not mountain lion, not bear, not coyote, and not eagle.
 They could not bully it out of him.
 We all have a story, a song from our heart.
 I learned I have a story, in my heart, that no one can take away.

 I learned that I am awesome, and so are the people around me; I need to respect them, and respect will come back.
 We learned this through poetry: I am awesome; I have personal power; I have mind power; I have spirit power.
 I am looking’ good; I am awesome.

 The most important thing I learned is to tell my story from my heart, to know that I am awesome, and that if I am respectful and kind, that I will get respect and kindness in return.
 “That is how the world works,” he said.
 And even when bad things happen, we are like the eagle feather and can put ourselves back together.
 “Everything will be OK.”

 I recommend this assembly to other schools, especially because of the stories and music.
 Sometimes you listen, but most of the time he invites you to participate in the story or song to help the audience learn “We are awesome” and that we have our own stories to share.

 [Note: Student blogs are now archived and no longer available.]

 Our students will be adding their ideas to the class blog at: http://eagleswrite.edublogs.org We hope you enjoy our ideas and learn the lessons we gathered from our participation with Mr. Tagaban.

 Thanks to Gene Tagaban for inspiring our students.

-Music in Video based on Rabbit’s Song from the assembly.
+Music by students heard in Video based on Rabbit’s Song from the assembly.